maplemavin/docs/api_v1.md

 ### Response Explanation

 content

-	the content object this comment was made on (will match the same JSON structure as listing these objects in their respective endpoints), by default this will be collapsed unless expand=content is used
+> <p> the content object this comment was made on (will match the same JSON structure as listing these objects in their respective endpoints), by default this will be collapsed unless expand=content is used

 content_type

-	a string specifying what type of content this comment was made on (i.e. what type of content the `content` key conforms to)
+> <p> a string specifying what type of content this comment was made on (i.e. what type of content the `content` key conforms to)

 # Actions
 Fullscreen Direct as a network has a lot of social functionality built in that allows fans to interact with content.
 Those endpoints are outlined here.